Creative-developers/Quote-application/README.md

 # Quote-application

+1) Donwload the code from the git repo.
+2) Download the SQL file provided in the code and upload it to your application.
-# run composer install to install all the dependiences
+3) Run composer install to install all the dependiences.